Current Students Student support services Counselling and Progressions Office

 Office Hours are from Monday to Friday, 9am to 6pm (closed from 12pm to 1pm).
 The office is closed during Public and University holidays.

 Counselling sessions are held via zoom or face-to-face (subject to Covid-19 Restrictions and Advisory) are available from Monday through Friday with hourly appointments from 9am to 5pm only.
-Kindly please book your preferred counselling session at least 3 days in advanced.
+Kindly please book your preferred counselling session via the link below.

 To book a counselling appointment, please scan the QR code or click the link provided.